mahmooooudz/plant-disease-detection/README.md

 - Learning rate reductions at epochs 8 and 15 helped recover from plateaus
 - Top-3 accuracy of 96% indicates strong feature learning
 - Model correctly identifies disease in top-3 predictions 96% of the time
+- **Important:** The 76% validation accuracy shown during training was due to a data mismatch (validation set contained extra classes).
+Real performance on the correct 10-class validation set is **~98% accuracy**.

 ## 🌟 Use Cases